Observing the Sacredness of Daily Life

 * One-pointedness allows one’s mind to have wide horizons.
 A dispersive consciousness is narrow.
 Self-respect creates stability: you need a firm basis in order to observe the sky.

-* A heartfelt courtesy for all beings contains in itself the substance universal brotherhood.
+* A heartfelt courtesy for all beings contains in itself the substance of universal brotherhood.

 * The learned ones say: if our goals are correct, the purpose of obstacles is to strengthen our will, stimulate our discernment and expand the ability to avoid unnecessary waste of energy.